Eymeee/Chocolate-Sales-Forecasting/README.md

 # Chocolate Sales Forecasting (2022–2025)

 Forecast monthly chocolate sales using historical transactions.
-This project builds and evaluates forecasting models using a time-aware workflow (no random shuffling), then generates **2025 forecasts** for:
+This project builds and evaluates forecasting models using a time-aware workflow, then generates **2025 forecasts** for :
 - **Total Revenue** (`total_revenue`)
 - **Total Boxes Shipped** (`total_boxes`)